-Question II.A.4: Will GENI be a "universal network"?
-That is, will it be able to simulate any system that is properly understood to be a "network"?
-More concretely, universality would require the ability to realize all legitimate naming, addressing, and routing frameworks; what classes of naming, addressing, and routing frameworks will be realizable in GENI?
+Question II.A.4: Is GENI intended to be a "universal network"?
+That is, should it be able to simulate any system that is properly understood to be a "network"?
+More concretely, universality would require the ability to realize all legitimate naming, addressing, and routing frameworks; what classes of naming, addressing, and routing frameworks are realizable in GENI?